BiAPoL/stardist-envs/README.md

     * (optional) In case you have [miniforge or miniconda](https://github.com/conda-forge/miniforge#miniforge3) already installed, you can install `mamba` in the `base` environment with `conda install -c conda-forge mamba`.

-2. Download the [`stardist-windows.yml`](https://github.com/BiAPoL/stardist-envs/blob/main/stardist-windows.yml) file from this GitHub repository (right-click on 'Raw' and 'Save link as...').

-3. In the new terminal, navigate to the place where you saved `stardist-windows.yml` and run:
+2. Create the new environment with:

-    `mamba env create -f stardist-windows.yml`
+    `mamba env create -f https://github.com/BiAPoL/stardist-envs/raw/main/stardist-windows.yml`

-4. Activate the new environment with:
+3. Activate the new environment with:

     `mamba activate stardist-windows`

-5. Clone the [Stardist repository](https://github.com/stardist/stardist) to your computer (using [GitHub Desktop](https://desktop.github.com/) for example or `git` commands).
+4. Clone the [Stardist repository](https://github.com/stardist/stardist) to your computer (using [GitHub Desktop](https://desktop.github.com/) for example or `git` commands).

-6. Run/modify the example notebooks to your needs through `jupyter lab` (optionally, open [napari](https://napari.org/stable/) and use the [stardist-napari plugin](https://www.napari-hub.org/plugins/stardist-napari)).
+5. Run/modify the example notebooks to your needs through `jupyter lab` (optionally, open [napari](https://napari.org/stable/) and use the [stardist-napari plugin](https://www.napari-hub.org/plugins/stardist-napari)).

 *In case you want to remove a conda/mamba environment: `mamba env remove -n environment_name`*